wcarc-on/wcarc-site/minutes/minutes202106.md

 ### Show and Tell / Announcements
 - Charles (VA3CPY) proposed that the Show and Tell period include a time for attendees to ask to ask technical questions, as there are several members who are very knowledgeable and who can answer most questions.
-- Bert (VE2ZAZ) announced that he is developing a VHF contest logging software.
+- Bert (VE2ZAZ) announced that he is developing a VHF contest logging software package.
 He will show off the completed software at the July meeting.

 ### Adjournment
 The President observed that there was no further business; the meeting was adjourned at 9:32 pm.